tokenika/tokenika.github.io/WarsawBlock.md

 - #### Blockchain governance

   This problem has been raised for a long time by the smartest people in the space.
 How to make decisions in a decentralized environment?
-And I mean decisions in business-as-usual situations (e.g. budgeting) as well as decisions needed in emergency situations (when something goes seriously wrong, e.g. *The DAO*).
+And I mean both decisions in business-as-usual situations (e.g. budgeting) as well as decisions needed in emergency situations (when something goes seriously wrong, e.g. *The DAO*).

   You need to have an efficient voting system in place.
 Bitcoin has none.
-Project like Ethereum or Dash have some kind of voting in place.
+Projects like Ethereum or Dash have some kind of voting in place.
 But imagine what happens when there is a moral dilemma?
 When different groups of community expect different outcomes - is a fork the only way out?
-Or when there is an emergency and there is no time for voting - you need to act immediately?
+Or when there is an emergency and there is no time for voting while you need to act immediately?

 - #### Smart-contracts running amok

   One possible solution preventing smart-contracts getting out of control is to find a way to formally verify their code before they are deployed.
 The problem is that it's very hard in practice.
 Formal verification makes things difficult.
-And as of now, it just reduces the risk but does not give 100% guarantee the code will run as expected.
+And as of now, it just reduces the risk but does not guarantee the code will run as expected.
 So you can make a lot of effort, but still you need to be able to handle a black swan.
 Or you're out business.

   Look at the schizophrenia Ethereum needs to go through in order to justify its existence.
-They clearly try to eat the cake and still have the cake.
 Their website still says: *Build **unstoppable** applications*.
 Right, unstoppable, this is what it says.
 Are they really unstoppable?
 We all remember *The DAO*, don't we?

   Please don't get me wrong.
 I'm not making a judgement about the way people behind Ethereum sorted out the mess.
 I'm making a judgement about them being unprepared to handle the situation in an orderly manner.
 And guess what?
-No lesson seems to be learned - they are as unprepared for a black swan now as they were back then.
+Nothing has changed - they are as unprepared now as they were back then.
 Clearly handling a smart-contract running amok is not considered to be part of their business.

-- #### Confidentiality of transactions

-  This is a tough one.
-How to reconcile our desire for confidentiality with our desire for transparency?
-When business A does a deal with business B, does it have to be visible to the rest of the world including their competition?
-In traditional business we are used to the notion of trade secrets, so if we want to build blockchain-based solutions for real-life businesses, we need to somehow address this requirement.

 - #### Bad user experience